Vohsty/punch-lines/README.md

 ##Description
 The user loads the website and views quotes submitted by other users.
 There are a number of actions the user can undertake:

--Create a new quote.
+- Create a new quote.
--Upvote or downvote a quote.
+- Upvote or downvote a quote.
--Delete a quote.
+- Delete a quote.
--See the number of upvotes and number of downvotes for each quote.
+- See the number of upvotes and number of downvotes for each quote.

 ##Setup/Installation Requirements
 Go to the deployed site on: